Higher arity stability and the functional order property: First results on

 \end{definition}

 Some basic comparisons between $\textnormal{IFOP}_2$ and $\FOP_2$ are carried out in \cite{TW1}.
 For example, Proposition A.20 of \cite{TW1} provides a recharacterization of $\textnormal{IFOP}_2$ analogous to Proposition \ref{prop:alleq0} in which one insists that the functions $f\colon \omega^2\rightarrow \omega$ are weakly increasing in the second coordinate.
-While it is clear that $\FOP_2$ implies $\textnormal{IFOP}_2$, the converse remains open.
-It seems likely the notions are not equivalent, and that there is a proof leveraging Theorem \ref{thm:FOP2dich}.
-Finally, note that there seems to be no canonical generalization of $\textnormal{IFOP}_2$ to $k>2$, since one must make a choice for what it means for a function $f\colon\omega^k\rightarrow \omega$ to be ``increasing."
+It is clear from the definition that $\FOP_2$ implies $\textnormal{IFOP}_2$.
+In forthcoming work, the authors show the notions are distinct by exhibiting a complete theory that is $\textnormal{IFOP}_2$ but not $\FOP_2$.
+This involves a similar characterization of IFOP$_2$ using indiscernible collapse.
+In particular, one can then use this to establish preservation of NIFOP$_2$ by Boolean combinations (which is one of the results stated in \cite{Tak}).
+Finally, we note that there are many potential generalizations of $\textnormal{IFOP}_2$ to $k>2$, since one must make a choice for what it means for a function $f\colon\omega^k\rightarrow \omega$ to be ``increasing."